kejsardamberg/image-carousel/README.md

         <script>
             window.addEventListener("load", (event) => {
-                new ImageCarousel('.test-image', 'fullsize');
+                new ImageCarousel('img.image-included-in-image-carousel');
             });
         </script>

     </head>

+It's important that the ImageCarousel component is loaded after the images are loaded to be able to identify all relevant images, hence the `window.onload` reference.

+### Arguments

+#### Mandatory CSS locator

-The argument string is the CSS locator for identifying the images to include in the image carousel.
+The **first argument** (*CSS locator*) is a **mandatory** string is the CSS locator for identifying the images to include in the image carousel.

+#### Optional High-resolution image folder path
-If you want the image carousel to display full size images of the thumbnails on the actual page you may also include a path to full size images.
+The **second argument** (*High-resolution image folder path*) is an **optional** string that describe the relative path to as a reference for the image carousel to use higher resolution images from a specific folder rather than the potential low-resolution images used on the normal page for speed of page rendering and maximum image quality in the image carousel.
+If you want the image carousel to display higher resolution images of the low resolution images on the actual page you may also include a path to full size images:

-    new ImageCarousel('.image-for-carousel', './fullsizeimages/');
+    new ImageCarousel('img.image-included-in-image-carousel', './high-resolution-image-folder-path/');

 ___________